QuantEcon/lecture-source-jl/source/rst/getting_started_julia/fundamental_types.rst

     b = Diagonal([1.0, 2.0, 3.0])
     b * a .- [1.0; 2.0; 3.0]

-Ranges can also be created with floating point numbers using the same notation
+Ranges can also be created with floating point numbers using the same notation.

 .. code-block:: julia

     a = 0.0:0.1:1.0  # 0.0, 0.1, 0.2, ...
 1.0

-But care should be taken if the terminal node is not a multiple of the set sizes
+But care should be taken if the terminal node is not a multiple of the set sizes.

 .. code-block:: julia